A bride was usually chosen by the bridegroom's father.

 The groom had up to two years to build the home and chuppah for his bride.

-But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
+But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.

 2 Peter 3:8